 You can automate some of the steps that would be repeated and allow sales reps to focus on building relationships.
 For example, behavioral data is used to identify the customer’s pain points.

-According to GrowMeOrganic, over 80% of prospects say ‘no’ four times before turning into yes.
+According to GrowMeOrganic, over 80% of prospects say ‘no’ four times before turning it into “yes.”
 This happens because most sales reps concentrate on the top of the funnel.

-By following up, your valuable prospects won’t be slipping from your fingers.
+By following up, your valuable prospects won’t be slipping through your fingers.
 You can even set notifications for calendar reminders in your email software to keep on top of follow-ups.